realh/flexitime/README.md

 To install: copy `plugin.flexitime.php` to xaseco's `plugins` directory and `flexitime.xml` to the parent of that directory.
-Edit `flexitime.xml` (using a decent editor with syntax highlighting is strongly recommened) to customise the plugin for your server.
+Edit `flexitime.xml` (using a decent editor with syntax highlighting is strongly recommended) to customise the plugin for your server.
 The plugin runs its own timer in place of the standard timer so disable the latter by setting `<timeattack_limit>` or whatever to 0 in the server's `MatchSettings` config.